Nu Finish Car Polish

 Darren's Note: Now days with advances in chemical engineering and manufacturing, there are these things called hybrids (just like hybrid cars that combine a gas powered engine and an electric motor into a single car) This means there are many car waxes, car polishes, car paint sealants that are formulated using both natural wax ingredients along with synthetically made ingredients.

-What this means in the context of a Nu Finish car polish is that you can have a product labeled as a wax, and yet be formulated with virtually all synthetic ingredients. (many times this is simply to make things easier on the consumer.
+Many times this is simply to make things easier on the consumer.
 If most people are familiar with car wax, then trying to educate them on the benefits and science behind synthetic sealants is not a challenge many companies want to take on)

 It is easier just to call a product a wax, instead of the confusion that may enter the picture if it is labeled with a term that is obscure or unknown to most people.
 As the adage goes: "We don't need to reinvent the wheel"